natura-cosmeticos/natds-commons/packages/natds-icons/CONTRIBUTING.md

 ## To include a new Icon - Adding the icon

 - put the SVG in the `svg/` folder
 - `yarn build:icons`
 - Run the tests: `yarn test`
-  Some tests will fail, you should update it: `yarn test:outputs -u`
-- Run regression tests: `yarn test:regression`
+- Run regression tests: `yarn test:regression:docker`
   - This test should fail and you can check the diff at the path indicated on failure msg.
-- If the diff is as expected, you can update these tests: `yarn test:regression:update`
+- If the diff is as expected, you can update these tests: `yarn test:regression:docker:update`

 ## Open PR with changes